Vandesm14/stack/docs/src/introduction/syntax.md

 ;; Comments
 ;; This is a comment

-;; Do-Nothing brackets (they do nothing! good for visual structure) [0 'a def] [a 2 +]
+;; Do-Nothing brackets (they do nothing! good for visual structuring.)
+[0 'a def] [a 2 +]
 ```